 - Build volume: 250 x 210 x 200 mm

-This RepRap 3D printer is so good that it got its creator into Forbes magazine.
-Czech CEO Josef Prusa went from being a 3D printing fan to being one of Forbes’ 30 under 30 and selling over 100,000 3D printers worldwide!
+Literally the gold standard of desktop FDM kits, Josef Prusa has sold over 100,000 of his 3D printers over the years.
 Known as the premier 3D printer to emerge from the RepRap movement, the Prusa i3 MK3S+ is packed with features that make it a great 3D printer for both makers as well as businesses.

 The MK3S+, released at the tail end of 2020, features a number of small yet beneficial improvements over the MK3S.
-The new SuperPINDA probe improves mesh bed leveling and makes for better longer term durability, with other improvements including easier to mount bearings on the Y-axis that provide better support.
+The new SuperPINDA probe allows for fully-automatic mesh bed leveling, with other improvements including easier to mount bearings on the Y-axis that provide better support.

-If you want to print multi color parts, you can upgrade your Prusa i3 MK3S+ with Prusa’s multi material upgrade 2.0 kit, allowing you to print five colors or materials simultaneously, for $300.
-Moreover, the high-quality Bondtech extruder and E3D nozzle make for great quality prints as well as top workhorse-like reliability.
+If you want to print multi-color parts, you can upgrade your Prusa i3 MK3S+ with Prusa’s multi-material upgrade 2.0 kit, allowing you to print five colors or materials simultaneously, for $300.
+Moreover, the high-quality Bondtech gears and E3D nozzle within their custom-designed extruder make for great quality prints as well as top workhorse-like reliability.
 It’s also a fast 3D printer, able to travel and print up to 200mm/s.